petartotev/PT_Demo_ML.NETests/README.md

   - Auc: 71.86%
   - F1Score: 84.03%

+DemoMLNet.Tasks.BinaryClassification is a .NET Core 3.1 Console Application.
 A pre-trained model predicts if a certain comment that you write as an input will receive a positive (1) or negative (0) reaction from the users that read it.

 The target of the sentiment analysis is 'Flagman' - a local online media in Burgas, Bulgaria.